Healthcare in the Republic of Ireland

 Health care in Ireland is delivered through public and private healthcare.
 The public health care system is governed by the Health Act 2004, which established a new body to be responsible for providing health and personal social services to everyone living in Ireland – the Health Service Executive.
-The new national health service came into being officially on 1 January 2005; however the new structures are currently in the process of being established as the reform programme continues.
-In addition to the public-sector, there is also a large private healthcare market.
+The HSE national health service officially began on 1 January 2005.
+A large scale reform program called Sláintecare has been in progress since 2020 aiming to transition to a universal single-tier health and social care system.
+Alongside the publicly funded HSE there is a large private healthcare system funded through optional health insurance and direct payment models.

 In 2019 Ireland spent €3,513 per capita on health, close to the European Union average, of this spending approximately 79% was government expenditure.
-In 2017 spending was the seventh highest in the OECD: $5,500 per head.
+In 2017 spending was the seventh highest in the OECD at $5,500 per head.

 Overcrowding has been an issue at hospitals in Ireland, with over 118,000 patients having to wait for a bed in 2019.

+History

+In his Confessio Authoris, published posthumously by Jan Baptist van Helmont (a chemist from Brussels) in 1648, he noted that "The Irish nobility had in every family a domestic physician whose recommendation was not that he came from the College loaded with learning but that he was able to cure disorders; which knowledge they have from their ancestors by means of a book belonging to particular families that contains the marks of the several diseases, with the remedies attached; which remedies where vernacula the production of their own country - for this reason the Irish are better managed than the Italians who have a physician in every village".
+According to John F. Fleetwood, there was little organisation of the medical practice in Ireland until at least the mid-19th century, and quackery was widespread in the 1700s.